 Work developing recommendations to modify existing policies/procedures to detail after-hours use of meeting rooms is scheduled to begin in Q2.
 Modification of existing policies/procedures to further encourage after-hours use of meeting rooms has begun with implementation to occur in Q3.
+Work continues with the current goal of updating written guidelines in Q4.

-- XXV.
+XXV.
 Update the InfoZone Theater audio-visual technology and review and update other meeting room technology, as appropriate.
 KEY RESULTS IMPACT: Visits.
+Charles Hutchins

-Charles Hutchins - Action Steps - 1.
+- Action Steps - 1.
 Devise a program to update the decade-old InfoZone Theater technology. - 2.
 Utilize Rawlings Foundation grant funds to implement the program. - 3.
 Review meeting room technologies in other existing locations. - 4.
 Develop a program for updating these technologies, as appropriate.

-Ryals Room A-V upgrade has been completed.
+Ryals Room A/V upgrade has been completed.
 Consideration of the InfoZone to commence in Q2.

 Barkman and Bret Kelly A audiovisual hardware is ordered with installation scheduled in Q3.
 InfoZone theater update to be addressed in Q4.
+Barkman and Bret Kelly-A A/V upgrades were completed.
+InfoZone Theatre A/V evaluation and upgrade underway.
+Preparing requirements and RFP with completion planned in Q4 2014 or Q1 2015.